 Live Kind, Be Fierce, Love Animals

 My Rescued Life (formerly The Daily Pip) is an award-winning pet blog providing resources, inspiration, and humor for animal lovers.
-Specifically, this site is all about second chances, rooting for the underdog, and choosing compassion as a lifestyle.
-I post an eclectic mix of inspiring rescue and adoption stories, personal reflections on my life with animals and midlife comeback, and a whole bunch of random furry cuteness.
+Specifically, this site is all about second chances, rooting for the underdog, and choosing compassion and rescue as a lifestyle.
+I post an eclectic mix of inspiring rescue and adoption stories, personal (often funny) reflections on my life with animals and midlife comeback, and a whole bunch of random furry cuteness.

 Living kind means loving animals, trees, the natural world, and each other – and trying to live in a way that does as little harm as possible.
 It’s about recognizing the interconnectedness of all things and making compassionate choices that strengthen these connections not fracture them.
 Living kind is about supporting causes, brands, and businesses that are cruelty-free, earth friendly, and generous – those that give back to the community and support animals and people in need.